SBCGames/Maintainable-game-with-Phaser-3/MaintainableGame_4/README.md

-# Maintainable-game-with-Phaser-3: 3 - User settings
+# Maintainable-game-with-Phaser-3: 4: Managing sponsor APIs - part 1

-Saving and loading user settings.
+How to manage different sponsor APIs in easy way.